thetonymaster/customer-development/adquisicion.md

   - Landing Page:
     - 1 minute video + sign up
     - Sign up button
-    - Brief description + sign un button
+    - Brief description + sign up button

   - Off Pages
     - Match tool names in the URL.
-    - Creat pages for popular tools and explaing how will they work in Tinkerware.
+    - Create pages for popular tools and explaining how will they work in Tinkerware.

   - Blogposts
     - Create blogposts related to lean startup and how we can help them with this tools.
-    - Blogposts about how to configurate stuff.
+    - Blogposts about how to configure stuff.
     - Posts about how to improve your development workflow.

   - Public Relations
     - Engagement
-      - Post content regularly to get retweets and likes.
+      - Post content regularly to get reteweets and likes.
       - Promote your own product.
       - Grow an audience